radical-cybertools/radical.pilot/docs/source/user_guide/01_unit_details.rst

 :ref:`chapter_overview`.

-The code block below contains what most applications are interested is: unit state, exit code, and standard output (we'll see :ref:`later <chapter_user_guide_02>` that stderr is handled equivalently):
+The code block below contains what most applications are interested in: unit state, exit code, and standard output (we'll see :ref:`later <chapter_user_guide_02>` that stderr is handled equivalently):

 .. code-block:: python